-Members of the Moluccella plant genus are hardy or half hardy annuals that reach from 45 to 90 cm in height.
+Members of the Moluccella plant genus are hardy or half hardy annuals that reach from 45 to 90 cm (18 to 36 inches) in height.

 They are upright and carry minute white flowers that are covered by circular green cones.